nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**: A Business owner managing a small business who frequently procures goods from suppliers.

-**Persona**: Ms. Balakrishnan is a business owner of a small convenience store (mama shop) located in tampines.
+**Persona**: Ms. Balakrishnan is a business owner of a small convenience store (mama shop) located in Tampines.
 She finds it difficult to track her procurements, and is bad with numbers.

 * has a need to manage a significant number of contacts
 * prefer desktop apps over other types